googleforgames/agones/site/content/en/docs/Reference/gameserver.md

 You can use the metadata field to target a specific [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) but also attach specific [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) and [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) to your resource.
 This is a very common pattern in the Kubernetes ecosystem.

+The length of the `name` field of the Gameserver should not exceed 63 characters.

 The `spec` field is the actual GameServer specification and it is composed as follow:

 - `container` is the name of container running the GameServer in case you have more than one container defined in the [pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/).
 If you do,  this is a mandatory field.
 For instance this is useful if you want to run a sidecar to ship logs.